Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: INTRODUCTION

-We assume that $\bs\beta$ is estimated by weighted least squares (WLS) using symmetric, full rank weighting matrices $\bm{W}_1,...,\bm{W}_m$.
-Clearly, the WLS estimator includes OLS as a special case (where $\bm{W}_i = \bm{I}_i$, an identity matrix), as well as feasible GLS.\footnote{ The WLS estimator also encompasses the estimator proposed by \citet{Ibragimov2010tstatistic} for clustered data.
-Assuming that $\bm{X}_i$ has rank $p$ for $i = 1,...,m$, their proposed approach involves estimating $\bs\beta$ separately within each cluster and taking the simple average of these estimates.
-The resulting average is equivalent to the WLS estimator with weights $\bm{W}_i = \bm{X}_i \left(\bm{X}_i'\bm{X}_i\right)^{-2} \bm{X}_i$.} In the latter case, it is assumed that $\Var\left(\bm{e}_i\left|\bm{X}_i\right.\right) = \bs\Phi_i$, where $\bs\Phi_i$ is a known function of a low-dimensional parameter.
+We assume that \(\boldsymbol\beta\) is estimated by weighted least squares (WLS) using symmetric, full rank weighting matrices \(\mathbf{W}_1,...,\mathbf{W}_m\).
+Clearly, the WLS estimator includes ordinary least squares (OLS) as a special case.
+More generally, the WLS estimator encompasses feasible generalized least squares, where it is assumed that \(\text{Var}\left(\mathbf{e}_i\left|\mathbf{X}_i\right.\right) = \boldsymbol\Phi_i\), a known function of a low-dimensional parameter.
 For example, an auto-regressive error structure might be posited to describe repeated measures on an individual over time.
-The weighting matrices are then taken to be $\bm{W}_i = \hat{\bs\Phi}_i^{-1}$, where the $\hat{\bs\Phi}_i$ are constructed from estimates of the variance parameter.
+The weighting matrices are then taken to be \(\mathbf{W}_i = \hat{\boldsymbol\Phi}_i^{-1}\), where the \(\hat{\boldsymbol\Phi}_i\) are constructed from estimates of the variance parameter.
 Finally, for analysis of data from complex survey designs, WLS may be used with sampling weights in order to account for unequal selection probabilities.